-- 133. (1) The services of Upper Nile State public attorneys and legal advisors shall be rendered by legal personnel employed by the State Government. - (2) The State Minister in charge of legal affairs shall be the chief legal advisor of the State Government.
+- 133. (1) The services of Western Equatoria State public attorneys and legal advisors shall be rendered by legal personal employed by the State Government. - (2) The State Minister in charge of for legal affairs shall be the chief legal advisor of the State Government.
 The Minister shall be the prosecuting authority at the level of the State Government for matters within the competence of the State and may perform such other functions of legal nature as may be prescribed by law. - (3) Public attorneys and legal advisors shall advise all levels of government in the State, represent them in public prosecution, litigation and adjudication, and conduct pre-trial proceedings.
-They shall recommend law reform, strive to protect public and private rights, advise on legal matters and render legal aid. - (4) Public attorneys and legal advisors at all levels of government in the State shall perform their duties diligently according to this Constitution and the law. - (5) Without prejudice to the generality of Sub-Article (2) above, the Ministry in charge of legal affairs in the State shall, inter alia, be responsible for- - (a) drawing up, perusing and recommending approval or otherwise, of such agreements, contracts, and documents to which the Government of the State is an interested party; - (b) representing State Government in court or any other legal proceedings to which any level of the government in the State is a party; and
+They shall recommend law reform, strive to protect public and private rights, advise on legal matters and render legal aid. - (4) Public attorneys and legal advisors at all levels of government in the State shall perform their duties diligently according to this Constitution and the law. - (5) Without prejudice to the generality of Sub-Article (2) above, the Ministry of the State of legal affairs shall, inter alia, be responsible for- - (a) drawing up, perusing and recommending approval or otherwise, of such agreements, contracts, and documents, to which the Government of the State is an interest party; - (b) representing State Government in court or any other legal proceedings to which any level of

-- (c) drafting legislation, including subsidiary legislation, for the State Government. - (6) All executive institutions and organs of the State Government shall comply with legal opinion and advice duly rendered by the Ministry in charge of Legal Affairs in the State. - (7) The functions, immunities, emoluments, terms and conditions of service of the public attorneys and legal advisors at all levels of government in the State shall be prescribed by law. - (8) In the interest of justice and effectiveness in the execution of their legal duties, the Southern Sudan Ministry of Legal Affairs and Constitutional Development and the Ministry in charge of Legal Affairs in the State shall co-ordinate, co-operate and assist each other in the fulfilment of their functions and may, to this end, establish the necessary mechanisms and channels of implementation.
+- the government is a party; and - (c) drafting legislation, including subsidiary legislation, for the State Government. - (6) All executive institutions and organs of the State Government shall comply with legal opinion and advise duly rendered by the Ministry in charge of Legal Affairs in the State. - (7) The functions, immunities, emoluments, terms and conditions of service of the public attorneys and legal advisors at all levels of government in the State shall be prescribed by law. - (8) In the interest of justice and effectiveness in the execution of their legal duties, the Southern Sudan Ministry of Legal Affairs and Constitutional Development and the Ministry in charge for Legal Affairs in the State shall co-ordinate, co-operate and assist each other in the fulfilment of their functions and may, to this end, establish the necessary mechanisms and channels of implementation.